Fri, 30 Oct 2020, 17:00

 Join Pluto Press, the Wildcat book series and a host of activists and authors from across the world for How We Organize!
 Radical lessons from workers’ struggles around the world, a series of webinars discussing the innovative new tactics, strategies, and objectives of worker organizing and independent unions today.

-In this webinar, we will analyze the buyer-driven global production chain structures, the impact on Chinese factory workers’ well-being, and the bottom-up struggles initiated by aggrieved workers and their supporters, which include labor non-governmental organizations and university student activists.
+In this first webinar, we will examine Dying for an iPhone: Apple, Foxconn, and the Lives of China’s Workers, analyzing the buyer-driven global production chain structures, the impact on Chinese factory workers’ well-being, and the bottom-up struggles initiated by aggrieved workers and their supporters, which include labor non-governmental organizations and university student activists.

 Jenny Chan is Assistant Professor of Sociology at The Hong Kong Polytechnic University.
 She is also the Vice President (2018-2022) of the Research Committee on Labour Movements (RC44) of the International Sociological Association.